Study Tips for GRE

-One of the most widely accepted tests, which acts as a viable predictor of test takers' college-readiness is the GRE test.
+One of the most widely accepted tests, which acts as a viable predictor of test takers' college-readiness is the GRE.
 The test is a standardized test that measures your skills and abilities in Verbal Reasoning, Analytical Writing and Quantitative Reasoning domains.
 These three sections of the test evaluate the students' quality and ability to handle higher level college courses or graduate degrees.
 Hence, it is important that you score well in the test so as to be considered by the top colleges and universities in US, US territories, Canada and other places of the world.
 For scoring high, you can follow valuable study tips, which will enable you to have a solid preparation for the test.
 The study tips that are discussed in the article are totally dependable and they guarantee sure-shot success in the test.
 In the following sub-headings you shall read about seven useful, practicable and effective study tips.
 You may go through them and incorporate them in your preparation schedule.
 The top 7 tips for test preparation are:

 i) Start Early:

 This is the most important of all study tips for GRE, i.e., starting your preparation early.
-There are no last-minute studies or procrastinations when it comes to preparation for GRE.
+There are no last-minute studies or procrastinations when it comes to preparation for the test.
 You must have a minimum of three months' preparation before you wish to take the test, as it has a vast syllabus.
 However, if you wish to start in advance, you will have enough time to complete the syllabus and solve various mock tests as well.
 In this way, you will face less tension about the test day and will become more confident for taking the test.

 ii) Develop Your Vocabulary: